Department of Complex Systems Engineering - DISC

 Research groups

-The DISC is composed of 26 professors and researchers, 36 doctoral and post-doctoral students, a technical staff of 12 persons and a department assistant.
+The DISC is composed of 29 teacher-researchers and researchers, about fifty doctoral and post-doctoral students, a technical team of 12 people, an assistant director and a management assistant.
 It is organized in four research groups that cover the scientific domains of the department.
 These groups run several of their own or joint research topics that contribute to ISAE-SUPAERO’s research strategy.

 Applied Mathematics - MA